Interventions by hallmark — matrix

 OR contains(target-hallmarks, [[chronic-inflammation]])

 SORT clinical-stage DESCClass-level synthesis: This hallmark has the highest-quality human evidence of any inflammaging-targeted class — CANTOS (canakinumab, n=10,061, Phase 3 RCT) demonstrated MACE reduction via IL-1β blockade.
 The primary translation gap is cost (translation-blocked-cost for canakinumab).
-The anti-inflammatory convergence of multiple compound classes here (metformin, egcg, quercetin, taurine, rapamycin, urolithin-a, senolytics, senomorphics, caloric restriction) reflects the integrative nature of inflammaging: upstream damage signals from multiple hallmarks funnel into this node.
+The anti-inflammatory convergence of multiple compound classes here (metformin, egcg, quercetin, taurine, rapamycin, urolithin-a, senolytics, senomorphics, caloric restriction) reflects the integrative nature of inflammaging: upstream damage signals from multiple hallmarks funnel into this node. anti-il-11-antibodies add a preclinical ligand/receptor-targeted class with late-life mouse healthspan and survival evidence but no human aging trial.
 See chronic-inflammation, senomorphics.

 Deregulated nutrient sensing